Published On: Oct 08 2012 01:03:59 PM EDTUpdated On: Dec 08 2014 10:56:57 AM EST

-John Lennon, seen in the lower right in this 1960s photo of The Beatles, was fatally shot on Dec.
+John Lennon, seen on the far right in this 1960s photo of The Beatles, was fatally shot on Dec.
 8, 1980.
-(Clockwise from top left: Paul McCartney, Ringo Starr, John Lennon and George Harrison).

 Here's another 1960s publicity photo of The Beatles, (L-R) Ringo Starr, John Lennon, George Harrison and Paul McCartney (seated).

 Lennon (far right) is seen here on the cover of The Beatles' debut album "Please Please Me," which was released on March 22, 1963.
 Of the album's 14 songs, eight were written by Lennon–McCartney, and Lennon sang or shared lead vocals on songs such as "Love Me Do," "Twist and Shout" and the title track.

 Lennon is seen on the far left on the cover of The Beatles' second album, "With the Beatles," released on Nov.
 22, 1963.

 The Beatles wave to fans after arriving at Kennedy Airport in New York City on Feb.
 7, 1964.

 Lennon on the set of the TV special "The Beatles" in 1964.

 The year 1964 saw "Beatlemania" hit with full force, with the soundtrack to "A Hard Day's Night" coming out in June and going to No. 1 in the United States.
 Lennon is seen in the top row of photographs on the album's cover here.